Banuba/videocall-unity/README.md

-# videocall-unity
+# Face AR SDK for Unity Videocall example

 The example of Banuba SDK and Agora.io SDK integration to enable augmented reality filters in video calls for Unity.

 ## Getting Started

 1) Get the latest Banuba SDK archive for Unity and the client token.
 Please fill in our form on banuba.com website, or contact us via info@banuba.com.
 Copy and Past BanubaSDK/Assets folder to the videocall-unity/Assets/BanubaSDK folder.
 2) Download the Agora SDK package in either of the following two ways:
     - From Unity Asset Store download and import the Agora Video SDK